Islam in Georgia (country): Ottoman Empire and Iranian Period

+Under the Russian Empire

+The nineteenth century marked a significant turning point in Georgia's interactions with the Islamic world, primarily shaped by its integration into the Russian Empire.
+This transition gradually weakened the influence of the Ottoman Empire in western Georgia and Iran in the east.
+Despite these shifts, Georgia continued to hold strategic importance in the foreign policies of both Iran and the Ottoman Empire, a consequence of territorial changes resulting from the Russo-Iranian and Russo-Turkish conflicts that saw a substantial part of the South Caucasus absorbed into the Russian Empire.

+The historian Giorgi Sanikidze explains that understanding the demographic composition of nineteenth-century Georgia poses challenges, especially in determining the exact number of Muslims, their ethnic backgrounds, and the dynamics of demographic changes.
+Historical records often make it difficult to distinguish between ethnic Persians, Turkic-speaking Muslims (later known as Azerbaijanis), and other Muslim groups.
+Initially, Muslims were collectively labeled as "Tartars (Tatars)," and at times, reference was made to the "Turkish-Tartar" population.
+However, as the Russo-Turkish and Russo-Persian wars led to an increased Muslim population within the Russian Empire, a more nuanced distinction emerged.
+The term "Tartar" persisted in reference to Azerbaijanis.
+For instance, the well-known Russian poet Alexander Pushkin noted that the owner of Tbilisi's famous Persian bathhouse was Persian, while the bathhouse attendant was Tartar.

 Demographics

-The Muslims constitute from 9.9% (463,062) to 10-11% of Georgia's population.
+The Muslims constitute from 9.9% (463,062) to 11% of Georgia's population.

 There are two major Muslim groups in Georgia.
 The ethnic Georgian Muslims are Sunni Hanafi and are concentrated in the Autonomous Republic of Adjara of Georgia bordering Turkey.
 The ethnic Azerbaijani Muslims are predominantly Shia Ithna Ashariyah and are concentrated along the border with Azerbaijan and Armenia.
 The Chechens of Georgia living in Pankisi Gorge are also Sunni, but are largely Sufis of the Naqshbandi order.

 The Meskhetian Turks, also a Sunni Hanafi group, are the former inhabitants of the Meskheti region of Georgia, along the border with Turkey.
 They were deported to Central Asia during November 15–25, 1944 by Joseph Stalin and settled within Kazakhstan, Kyrgyzstan, and Uzbekistan.
 Of the 120,000 forcibly deported in cattle-trucks a total of 10,000 perished.
 Today they are dispersed over a number of other countries of the former Soviet Union.
 There are 500,000 to 700,000 Meskhetian Turks in exile in Azerbaijan and Central Asia.